cbess/inventory-checkin/README.md

 	- Copy `settings.py` to `local_settings.py`.
  	- Override/copy any setting from `settings.py` to `local_settings.py` (change the values as needed).
 1. Run `source inventorycheckin_env/bin/activate` to enter the virtual environment.
-1. Run `python main.py --index update` or `--index rebuild` to index the path specified in the settings.
-Watch indexing output.
 1. Run `python main.py --runserver` to start the web server.
 1. Go to `http://localhost:7777` to access the web interface.
 Uses the [twitter bootstrap](http://twitter.github.com/bootstrap) for its UI.